dusandjovanovic/spark-yelp-dataset-analysis/README.md

 Each tasks consists of a **separate runnable java class** and all associted code is located in the `.java` files which will be explained.
 Dataset files are placed in the `resources` folder and loaded locally.

-Important is the location of **output files** which is the `outputs/` folder.
+The location of **output files** is the `outputs/` folder.
 Output files are named accordingly to the coresponding task such as `output-01.csv` is the output file of the first task.

 ```
 /